Huguini79/HuguiniOS/README.md

 The bin folder is where the compiled version of the operating system resides(you can emulate with QEMU the os.bin or HuguiniOS.img file), the build folder is where the object files of the HuguiniOS source code resides, and the src folder is where the HuguiniOS source code resides, you can see the files in Assembly or in C.

-Note: The operating system only runs on newer versions of QEMU, if you run it on older versions or in real hardware, might crash.
+Note: The operating system only runs on newer versions of QEMU, if you run it on older versions or in specific real hardware, it might crash.

+I don't know if in some hardware might run, or others repositories like "AssemblyDrivers" with that boot.bin might run on real hardware.

 I hope you enjoy my operating system and if you want, you can do your own version of HuguiniOS.
 IT'S OPEN SOURCE!